 To Inform the Audience

 This type of speech aims to impart knowledge and information to an audience.
 On top of that, sharing knowledge is essential to informative speaking.
-In general, lectures in a class, business reports, training sessions are taken by an instructor, a paper presentation in a conference by specialists, etc are the speaking to inform the audience.
+In general, lectures in a class, business reports, training sessions taken by an instructor, a paper presentation in a conference by specialists, etc are the speaking to inform the audience.

 It also discusses events or ideas to the audience about how do they do something.
 In this fact, the speakers’ goal is not to change the listener’s attitude but to facilitate them to understand the subject.
 The speech is successful if the audience leaves the auditorium with more knowledge or understanding than they had upon entering.

 Speaking to Persuade

 Speaking to persuade or convince search to influence the audience either in their belief or action.
-For example, the courtroom lawyer, the candidate for office, salesman, the legislator proposing a bill, the reformer for reform, the scientist offering new theory, the general citizen getting up at a city meeting, or public hearing argues for something that will benefit the people speak to persuade.
+For example, the courtroom lawyer, the candidate for office, the salesman, the legislator proposing a bill, the reformer for reform, the scientist offering a new theory, the general citizen getting up at a city meeting, or public hearing argues for something that will benefit the people speak to persuade.